smcneece/ha-esunpower/README.md

-# Enhanced SunPower: The most feature-rich and best supported Home Assistant integration for your SunPower/SunStrong PVS
+# Enhanced SunPower: Home Assistant Integration for SunPower PVS6 / PVS5 Solar Monitoring

+Monitor your SunPower solar system locally from Home Assistant with no cloud dependency.
+Supports all PVS hardware (PVS5 and PVS6), all firmware versions, SunVault battery systems, and individual inverter health tracking.
+Real-time data direct from your PVS supervisor over your local network.

 ## v2026.03.1 - Removed pypvs Dependency